 Carfentanil is an opioid that is used by veterinarians for very large animals like elephants.
 Carfentanil is 100 times stronger than fentanyl.
 Carfentanil is not intended for human consumption.
 An amount the size of a grain of salt, or 20 micrograms could be fatal to a person.

 Carfentanil has no taste, no smell and you can’t see it.
 Individuals may not be aware their drugs are laced with carfentanil.
 Even a small amount can cause an overdose or be fatal.

-Learn more about street drugs (Publishers Group West) and talking about them, we can begin to find solutions to the challenges that come from substance misuse.
+Learn more about street drugs and talking about them, we can begin to find solutions to the challenges that come from substance use.

 Check out our tips on overdose prevention and naloxone to reduce your risk!

 Awareness and Prevention of Substance Misuse